skezell/coding-interview-prep/README.md

   - sort array list via quicksort (with and without optimization)
   - find element in the list (unsorted linear search, sorted binary search)

-3) Towers of Hanoi (Towers.java) - implements that classic Towers of Hanoi problem, but generalizes for any number of discs (n) and towers (t); It returns the minimum number of moves required to solve given the parameters and stores the moves used to get to the solution (or -1 if no solution exists).
+3) Towers of Hanoi (Towers.java) - implements the classic Towers of Hanoi problem, but generalizes for any number of discs (n) and towers (t); It returns the minimum number of moves required to solve given the parameters and stores the moves used to get to the solution (or -1 if no solution exists).
 Does not currently support changing the problem parmeters, for simplicity.